Skip to main content

 Language of Materials

-Collection is primarily in English with some books in English and Japanese.
+Collection is primarily in English with books and ephemera in English and Japanese and signature books with student autographs and messages in English, Japanese, Cantonese, and Hebrew.

 Conditions Governing Access